 4. Act like a professional at all times

 As a professional landlord, it’s essential that you act in a professional manner at all times.
-This includes – but is not limited to – ensuring all correspondence is polite and to the point, you treat tenants like customers, not irritations or your best friend, and you maintain professional boundaries.
-If you think a tenant has done something wrong.
-If you have an issue with anything, try to resolve it amicably and professionally, you know, like an adult.
+This includes – but is not limited to – ensuring all correspondence is polite and to the point, you treat tenants like customers, and you maintain professional boundaries.
+If you have an issue with anything, try to resolve it amicably and professionally.

 5. Memorise the contents of your tenancy agreements